comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   </code>
   " %}

 * p.
+394: `if`: In the box on the next page, the text shows the same command typed out on one line using the `;` to separate each part of the command instead of new lines.
+Both work just fine.
+Also, rather than re-type the command, remember about the <i class="fas fa-arrow-up"></i>-arrow to bring back commands from your `history`.
+Also note that even though we typed the command on multiple lines, when we recall it from the `history`, it is on a single line.

+* p.
 394: **`if` statement syntax**: We discussed the format of documentation before, but here is another good example:

   ```bash